markozecevic/BioC19proposal/README.md

 ## Workshop Participation

-Participants will be guided through an Rmarkdown document and optionaly try to create a wrapper for a script of their choice.
+Participants will be guided through an Rmarkdown document and optionally try to create a wrapper for a script of their choice.

 ## _R_ / _Bioconductor_ packages used